Avanade/Beef/tools/Beef.Database.Core/README.md

 The `Schema` folder is used to encourage the usage of database schemas.
 Therefore, directly under should be the schema name, for example `dbo` or `Ref`.
 Then sub-folders for the object types as per [Azure Data Studio](https://docs.microsoft.com/en-au/sql/azure-data-studio/what-is), for example `Functions`, `Stored Procedures` or `Types\User-Defined Table Types`.

-Code generation is also supported / enabled using the **Beef Code-Gen** capabilities - see [link](..\Beef.CodeGen.Core\Docs\CodeGen.md) for details.
+Code generation is also supported / enabled using the _Beef_ [Code-Gen](../Beef.CodeGen.Core/README.md) capabilities.
 The tooling looks for the schema objects in the file system (as well as embedded resources) to allow for additions/changes during the execution.

 <br/>